timothyhull/breadpool-self-eval/docs/index.md

             - Deliberate and audible verbal cues, even in venues where acoustics may present challenges.
             - Deliberate and clear visual cues/hand signals.
             - Precision timing alignment between my verbal/visual cues and the scoreboard clocks.
-            - Intently and actively monitoring team benches between jams to respond to requests for timeouts or ORs immediately.
+            - Intently and actively monitoring team benches between jams to respond to requests for timeouts and ORs immediately.
             - Methodically transitioning from monitoring team benches to jam start preparation as the lineup clock approaches 0:25.
 My methodology includes:
                 - Ensuring medical staff are available and focused on the track area.
                 - Verifying that each team has at least one blocker and one jammer in legal starting positions.